Standard Load Balancer diagnostics with metrics, alerts and resource health

 Retrieve multi-dimensional metrics programmatically via APIs

-Is the data path up and available for my load balancer VIP?
+Is the data path up and available for my Load Balancer Frontend?

-The VIP availability metric describes the health of the data path within the region to the compute host where your VMs are located.
+The data path availability availability metric describes the health of the data path within the region to the compute host where your VMs are located.
 The metric is a reflection of the health of the Azure infrastructure.
 You can use the metric to:

 - Monitor the external availability of your service